-Member-Designated Transportation Projects
+Member-Designated Transportation Project Requests

 The U.S. House Committee on Transportation and Infrastructure (“T&I Committee”) plans to advance surface transportation authorization legislation later this spring, building on H.R.
 2, the Moving Forward Act, from the 116th Congress.
 Chairman Peter DeFazio announced that the T&I Committee will formally accept requests for projects from Members of the U.S. House of Representatives.

 The T&I Committee process for considering member projects is separate and distinct from the U.S. House Committee on Appropriations’ process for considering Community Project Funding requests.
 Projects funded through the surface transportation authorization will be funded directly from the Highway Trust Fund, and they do not require a separate or subsequent appropriation.

 - Only legally-eligible entities, including state and local units of government, may request projects.

 - Project sponsors must comply with all relevant federal laws and regulations.

 - A request submitted by the Office of Congressman Mfume to the Committee does NOT guarantee the project will be funded.